- Washington was an early adopter of Medicaid expansion.

 But if you’re 65 or older or have Medicare, use this website to apply for Medicaid and several other social services benefits.
 You can also request an application by calling 1-877-501-2233.
 Visit a Department of Social and Health Services (DSHS) Community Services Office to apply for Medicaid for the aged, blind and disabled in person; visit a Home and Community Services Office to apply for long-term care benefits.

 As a result of Medicaid expansion, total enrollment in Washington Medicaid and CHIP grew by nearly 644,000 people between the fall of 2013 and November 2017.
-That was an enrollment growth of 58 percent, the sixth-highest percentage increase in the nation.
-The national average growth in Medicaid/CHIP enrollment was 29 percent, although that includes the 19 states that had not expanded their Medicaid programs during that timeframe.
+By mid-2021, total enrollment growth since 2013 had increased to nearly 850,000.
+That was a total enrollment growth of 76%, the sixth-highest percentage increase in the nation.
+The national average growth in Medicaid/CHIP enrollment was 44%, although that includes the dozen states that had not expanded their Medicaid programs during that timeframe.

 Impact on uninsured rate

-According to U.S. Census data, the uninsured rate in Washington was 14 percent in 2013, and had fallen to 6 percent by 2016 — a drop of 57 percent.
+According to U.S. Census data, the uninsured rate in Washington was 14% in 2013, and had fallen to 6% by 2016 — a drop of 57%.
 Only eight states had a higher percentage point drop in uninsured rate during that time, and Washington’s drop was far higher than the 5.9 percentage point drop across the country as a whole.
 It’s clear that Medicaid expansion played a significant role in reducing the uninsured rate in the state.

 However in 2020, the coronavirus triggered widespread job losses and subsequent losses of employer-sponsored health insurance.
-Washington State’s uninsured rate climbed to 12 percent as of May 2020.
+Washington State’s uninsured rate climbed to 12% as of May 2020.

 Louise Norris is an individual health insurance broker who has been writing about health insurance and health reform since 2006.
 She has written dozens of opinions and educational pieces about the Affordable Care Act for healthinsurance.org.
 Her state health exchange updates are regularly cited by media who cover health reform and by other health insurance experts.